juliancolumbres/OfficeQ/README.md

    d.
 Once all the dependencies are installed, run the command (npm start) to start the backend server <br>

 3. Starting the Frontend server<br>
    a.
-Open the terminal inside Visual Studio Code, and make sure to be inside the frontend directory by using this command inside the terminal: <br>
+Open the terminal inside Visual Studio Code, and make sure to be inside the frontend directory by using this command inside the terminal: (cd frontend) <br>
    b.
 Once inside the frontend folder, install all dependencies by using the following command: (npm install) <br>
    c.
 Once all the dependencies are installed, run the command (npm start) to start the frontend server<br>
    d.
 After starting the frontend server, the OfficeQ folder should open in your preferred browser<br>